^

 They are divided into 3 groups:

-• Native vitamins - cholecalciferol (vigantol, vitamin D 4 ), ergocalciferol (vitamin D 2 ).
+• Native vitamins - cholecalciferol (vigantol, vitamin D4 ), ergocalciferol (vitamin D2 ).

-• Structural analogues of vitamin D 2 (liver metabolites) - dihydrotachysterol (tachystin); 25-OH-D 4 (calcidiol) - used primarily in the treatment of hypocalcemia.
+• Structural analogues of vitamin D 2 (liver metabolites) - dihydrotachysterol (tachystin); 25-OH-D 4 (calcidiol) - are used primarily in the treatment of hypocalcemia.

-• Active metabolites of vitamin D - Lalf-OH-D ^ (alfacalcidol), 1-alpha-25-OH 2 -0 3 - calcitriol (rocalaltrol).
+• Active metabolites of vitamin D are alpha-OH-D^ (alphacalcidol), 1-alpha-25-OH 2 -0 3 - calcitriol (rocaltrol).

-Alfacalcidol has a multifaceted effect on bone tissue, acts quickly, is easily dosed, quickly removed from the body, does not require hydroxylation in the kidneys to effect its metabolic effect.
-The peculiarity of this form is that for conversion to the final product (alpha-25-OH-D., (Calcitriol) only hydroxylation in the liver at position 25 is necessary.
-The speed of such transformation is regulated by the physiological needs of the organism, which to a certain extent prevents the risk of development hypercalcaemia.Alfacalcidol can also be effective in kidney disease, since the impaired stage of renal hydroxylation is not involved.
+Alfacalcidol has a multifaceted effect on bone tissue, acts quickly, is easily dosed, is excreted from the body fairly quickly, and does not require hydroxylation in the kidneys to achieve its metabolic effect.
+The peculiarity of this form is that for conversion to the final product (alpha-25-OH-D., (calcitriol) only hydroxylation in the liver at position 25 is necessary.
+The rate of such conversion is regulated by the physiological needs of the body, which to a certain extent prevents the risk of hypercalcemia.
+Alfacalcidol can also be effective in kidney disease, since the impaired stage of renal hydroxylation is not involved.

-Alfacalcidol is the only anti-osteoporotic remedy that can be used without calcium preparations.
-However, the addition of calcium salts to the treatment of osteoporosis increases the effectiveness of the basic drug (the loss of bone mass slows down, the frequency of bone fractures decreases more).
-Alfacalcidol in combination with calcium carbonate is successfully used for the treatment of glucocorticoid osteoporosis.
-It serves as a "freight elevator", delivering calcium at the "place of demand".
+Alfacalcidol is the only antiosteoporotic drug that can be used without calcium preparations.
+However, adding calcium salts to osteoporosis therapy increases the effectiveness of the basic drug (bone loss slows down to a greater extent, the incidence of bone fractures decreases).
+Alfacalcidol in combination with calcium carbonate is successfully used to treat glucocorticoid osteoporosis.
+It acts as a "freight elevator", delivering calcium to the "place of demand".

 Surgical treatment of osteoporosis in children